pjotrp/deploy/README.md

 wrapper script to capture output of, for example, a backup run.
 On error push a message out into a queue.
 The basic premises are:

-- Only notify on FAIL
+- Only notify on FAIL (by default)
 - Separation of concerns
 - Make debugging of scripts easy

 By default we use redis, but syslog and others may also be used.
-The advantage of redis is that it is not host bound and easy to query.
+The advantage of redis is that it is not bound to the same host, can cross firewalls using an ssh reverse tunnel, and is easy to query.

     ./bin/sheepdog_run.rb -v -c 'echo "HELLO WORLD"'

+To push a failing event

+    ./bin/sheepdog_run.rb -v -c 'false'

 To get the status, query with